French court orders damages for victims of PIP breast implant scandal

-PARIS (Reuters) -Thousands of victims of defective breast implants manufactured in France should receive compensation, a Paris appeals court ruled on Thursday after deciding that German firm TUV Rheinland was negligent in awarding safety certificates.
+PARIS (Reuters) -German firm TUV Rheinland was negligent in awarding safety certificates to a French company which made faulty breast implants, a Paris court ruled, a decision advocacy groups said paved the way for thousands of women worldwide to seek damages.

-The case was brought by 2,700 women who said they had suffered long-term health problems after receiving the implants made by PIP (Poly Implant Prothese) which were filled with cheap, industrial-grade silicone not cleared for human use.
+More than 300,000 women received implants that were made in the 10 years up to 2010 by PIP (Poly Implant Prothese) and filled with cheap, industrial-grade silicone not cleared for human use.

 “It’s a relief,” one victim who identified herself as Christine told a news conference.
 “The legal process ends today but it doesn’t end here for my health.
 I still have silicone in my body.”

-TUV Rheinland has previously disputed the liability.
-A spokesman declined immediate comment on the judgment, saying the company wanted first to receive a translation and to study it.
+TUV Rheinland said it challenged the court’s decision to hold the company even partially liable.
+It noted that the court rejected the claims from women who were implanted before 2006.

-The ruling could have implications for thousands more women from dozens of countries around the world who received PIP implants.
+“The evidence in this case clearly shows that TUV Rheinland acted diligently, in compliance with acceptable regulations, and it was not its role to track down the fraud pursuant to the regulation,” the firm said in a statement.

-The timing and amount of compensation is still to be determined, according to the PIP Implant World Victims Association (PIPA).
+Advocacy group PIP Implant World Victims Association (PIPA) said the ruling would have implications for tens of thousands more women from dozens of countries around the world who received PIP implants.

-In a statement, PIPA said damages ranging between 20,000 and 70,000 euros were being sought for each victim.
-A first ruling on compensation was expected in September.
+PIPA is seeking compensation for some 20,000 victims in several separate cases in France.
+It said yet more women, from Britain to Colombia, could come forward as a result of Thursday’s ruling.

-“We are delighted with this outcome which definitively puts an end to the doubts about TUV’s responsibility,” said lawyer Olivier Aumaitre who represented the women on behalf of PIPA.
+“We are delighted with this outcome which definitively puts an end to the doubts about TUV’s responsibility,” said lawyer Olivier Aumaitre who represented some of the women on behalf of PIPA.

 COMPENSATION CLAIMS